 Look for areas where there are logjams or rocks to provide cover from hungry predators.
 You don’t want to aim for stagnant cold water, as they rely on slower currents to carry food to them.
 They may be found near the bank or around natural springs, where the water is normally warmer than the surface water.

 How deep do trout go in the winter?

 In the winter, they tend to be found deeper in the water, especially on the coldest days.
 In large lakes, trout might be anywhere from 20 feet to 60 feet deep, and sometimes even 100 foot deep.
 When the temperature rises slightly on warmer afternoons, they often head to shallower flats where the feeding opportunities are better.

 In rivers and streams, they often seek out deep pools, so how deep they can go depends on the depth of the river.
 That’s why your best bet is almost always to dead drift your nymph flies along the bottom.

 If you are looking for the best flies for winter fly fishing, here are our top recommendations.
 Tie one of these beauties on and just wait for the strike!

 Midges are a major source of forage all year round for these fish.
 You’ll find them feeding on midges even on the coldest days, so midges patterns like the Disco Midge work wonders.
 Opt for a size 20 or 22, fished either as a dry fly on the surface or along the river bed.

 San Juan Worm

 The fast-flowing water in tailwaters often churns up the riverbed, catching up aquatic worms in the current.
-A red or tan San Juan Worm looks like a tasty, nutritious bite to eat for the trout and is easy prey for a sluggish fish.
+A red or tan San Juan Worm looks like a tasty, nutritious bite to eat for the winter trout and is easy prey for a sluggish fish.

 Blue Winged Olives